 Here are some tips to improve your safety with dysphagia:

-- Drink thick liquids – it moves slower than thin liquids and reduces your chance of choking
+- Drink thick liquids – thick beverages move slower than thin liquids, reducing your risk of choking or aspirating

-- Eat slowly – this greatly reduces your risk of choking by making sure food is chewed appropriately
+- Eat slowly – this reduces your risk of choking by making sure food is chewed appropriately

-- Avoid foods of varying consistencies like chunky soup – this is complicated and unsafe to eat with dysphagia
+- Avoid foods of varying consistencies like chunky soup – this is complicated and can be unsafe to eat with dysphagia

 They may recommend pureed foods and thickened liquids in the beginning of your recovery and progress you to more textured foods when it’s safe.
-As you slowly regain your ability to swallow after stroke, make sure that someone is around as you begin to eat new foods.
+As you slowly regain your ability to swallow after stroke, make sure someone is around as you begin to eat new foods.

 How Long Does Dysphagia Last After a Stroke?

 Studies show that around 50% of stroke survivors experience dysphagia and most individuals with dysphagia recover within two weeks.
 However, every stroke is different and therefore recovery will be different for each individual.
-Sometimes dysphagia goes away on its own, a phenomenon called spontaneous recovery.
+Sometimes dysphagia goes away on its own via a phenomenon called spontaneous recovery.
 Chances of spontaneous recovery are higher if your stroke was mild.

 Generally speaking, more severe strokes will lead to more persistent dysphagia, depending on the location and size of the stroke.
 When dysphagia is severe, feeding tubes may be required initially to avoid malnutrition, although these can be removed once swallowing ability improves.

 While your stroke recovery timeline will be highly unique to you, adherence to a consistent rehabilitation plan can maximize recovery and quicken your return to normal activities.